purplapp/purplapp/README.md

 Put it on a server with PHP. :)

-However, you will need to change the config.php file to include an access token:
+However, you will need to rename config.default.php file to config.php and include an access token:

 ```
 <?php